 Kathryn joined Watsi on June 2nd, 2017.
-Two years ago, Kathryn became the 2889th member to automatically support a new Watsi patient every month.
-Since then, 2,580 more people have become monthly donors!
+17 other people also joined Watsi on that day!
 Kathryn's most recent donation supported Denis, a student from Kenya, to fund fracture repair surgery.

 Kathryn has funded healthcare for 4 patients in 2 countries.